Helen Thomas: Death

 Thomas died on July 20, 2013, at her home in Washington, D.C. at the age of 92.
-Thomas was cremated and her ashes were buried in Detroit, following a traditional Antiochian Orthodox funeral service.
+Thomas was cremated and her ashes are buried in Detroit, following a traditional Antiochian Orthodox funeral service.

 Legacy

 Many female journalists memorialized Thomas on Twitter, including Judy Woodruff, who called her a "trailblazer", and Lynn Sweet, who said she was a "glass ceiling breaking journalist".
 Andrea Mitchell tweeted that Thomas "made it possible for all of us who followed."

 Dana Perino, who served as press secretary to President George W. Bush, remembered that on her first day as press secretary, Thomas approached her to give her words of encouragement.
-President Obama released a statement calling her "a true pioneer" who "never failed to keep presidents—myself included—on their toes.".
+President Obama released a statement calling her "a true pioneer" who "never failed to keep presidents—myself included—on their toes."

 In 2006, Thomas encouraged Arab-Americans to become journalists: "For her own part, Helen Thomas says that, while she’s glad to see Americans of Arab descent winning journalism prizes, she would prefer simply to see more bylines with Arab names.
 So she has one instruction for newcomers: 'Get into the game!' she says."